 When the twins were 6 months old, we moved to a beautiful house about 30 minutes from where we lived when the kids were born.
 This new house was bigger and we moved so that each kid could have their own room on one floor, in addition to ours.
 The house is amazing.
 I really felt that once we got into this bigger house that things would look up.
 We wouldn’t have to be as quiet all the time since there was more space, there was a bigger yard for our oldest to play in, the driveway was flat so they could play on it, unlike the previous house.
 I thought it’d fix everything.

 Within a few weeks of moving, I started self-injurious behaviors.
-I had major depression and was a cutter as a teen so this wasn’t new to me.
-Back then, I went to extensive therapy and finally stopped cutting after a few years, and only did every once in a while since then.
+I had major depression and dealt with self injury as a teen when I would cut myself so this wasn’t new to me.
+Back then, I went to extensive talk therapy and finally stopped cutting after a few years, and only did every once in a while since then.
 I hadn’t hurt myself in about 10 years when it started again.
 I wasn’t cutting but I started biting myself when I got overwhelmed and upset.
 Biting was a behavior that I remember doing as a young child when I would become upset.
 It was my precursor to cutting.

 I knew that it was only a matter of time until I started cutting again.
 I told myself that couldn’t happen if I was going to be a good mom.
 I also had started yelling so fiercely and I was constantly so upset that I didn’t recognize myself.
 I was full of rage like I had never felt before in my life.
 I was afraid of myself and so were my kids.
 Even my husband was afraid of me at times, later saying he felt he was constantly walking on eggshells.